 What is the hourly rate paid by expert networks?

 The expert network industry has grown tremendously over the last decade.
 Experts from a wide range of fields have been engaged by businesses and investors.
 As a result, the number of expert network projects is likely to continue to rise.
 Bloomberg recently reported that investors are willing to pay as much as $1500 an hour to chat with an expert.
 This type of consulting industry is becoming a significant revenue stream for many companies.

 While expert networks have traditionally remained opaque about their rates, a new generation of expert networks has emerged.
 Instead of armies of associates, the new breed of expert networks uses software-powered marketplaces to link clients with experts.
 Experts can sign up and apply using their profiles, and companies can pay for services that match their needs.
-Many expert networks have low commitment models and offer a free trial period.
+Many expert networks have low-commitment models and offer a free trial period.

-When setting your hourly rate, ask the expert network you’re considering to join for an average hourly rate.
+When setting your hourly rate, ask the expert network you’re considering joining for an average hourly rate.
 You can then set a lower rate and gradually increase it as your business grows.
 You can also set a price range that is comfortable for you.
 More junior experts should start by charging $100 per hour and then gradually increase the rate over time.
 A seasoned mid-level manager can expect $200-$400 per hour, while C-level executives would be able to charge an hourly rate of at least $500.
-It’s important to remember that the Expert Networks charge their clients upwards of $1500 per hour which means the majority of the revenue goes to the network and not to the expert.
+It’s important to remember that Expert Networks charge their clients upwards of $1500 per hour which means the majority of the revenue goes to the network and not to the expert.

 Who can join an expert network?

 Expert networks have become a vital tool for companies and investors looking for advice.
 Expert calls can help companies assess their competitors and their value chain from suppliers to customers.
 You can participate by filling out surveys and talking to junior members of the expert network.
 Expert networks have a diverse list of experts from a wide range of fields and sectors.